 Like many other Portuguese cities (Guimarães, Viana do Castelo, Elvas, for example), Lagos has a very beautiful old town, full of history and stories, with several monuments and outstanding buildings.
 Walking through the narrow streets of Lagos and discovering each of its corners is always a pleasure.

-The historic center of Lagos is well condensed and with a short walk we reach all the most relevant tourist spots, such as the Gil Eanes square, the municipal market, the churches of Santo António and Santa Maria, the old market of Slaves, the walls and the castle of the Governors.
+The historic center of Lagos is small, and with a short walk, we reach all the most relevant tourist spots, such as the Gil Eanes square, the municipal market, the churches of Santo António and Santa Maria, the old market of Slaves, the walls and the castle of the Governors.
 Below, we will take a little more about some of the monuments to visit in Lagos.

 Avenida dos Descobrimentos and Lagos Marina

-Avenida dos Descobrimentos is the main avenue in Lagos, running along the mouth of the Ribeira de Bensafrim, from the Marina to the Ponta da Bandeira fort.
-It is a very nice seafront, and a very pleasant walk, especially in the morning or in the evening.
-Along the avenue you will find some kiosks selling crafts, beach products, and some of the tours we talked about above.
+Even if you only have two days in Lagos, visiting the Avenida dos Descobrimentos is a must.
+It is the main avenue in Lagos, running along the mouth of the Ribeira de Bensafrim, from the Marina to the Ponta da Bandeira fort.
+It is a lovely seafront, and a very pleasant walk, especially in the morning or evening.
+Along the avenue, you will find some kiosks selling crafts, beach products, and some of the tours we talked about above.